 16 Fairfield (Demolished)

-16 Fairfield was designed by architects Cabot and Chandler, and built in 1884-1885 by David Connery & Co., masons, and H. L. Pierce, carpenter, as the home of John Torrey Morse, Jr. and his wife, Fanny Pope (Hovey) Morse.
+16 Fairfield was designed by architects Cabot and Chandler, and built in 1884-1885 by David Connery & Co., masons, and Samuel H. L. Pierce, carpenter, as the home of John Torrey Morse, Jr. and his wife, Fanny Pope (Hovey) Morse.
 They previously had lived across the street, at 9 Fairfield, which they continued to own and lease to others.
+They also owned a stable at 326 Newbury, and maintained a home in Prides Crossing and a farm in Needham.

 Fanny Morse purchased the land on which 16 Fairfield was built on June 4, 1883, from real estate dealer Samuel Horatio Whitwell.
 It was part of a larger parcel originally purchased from the Boston Water Power Company on February 16, 1863, by Daniel Davies, Jarvis Dwight Braman, and Grenville Temple Winthrop Braman.
 Grenville Braman was treasurer of the Boston Water Power Company, Jarvis Braman was his brother (and later president of the company), and Daniel Davies, a housewright and master carpenter, was Grenville Braman’s father-in-law.